 The One Minute Manager also looks for things to praise.
+It only takes one minute to find something good!
 I do like the notion of keeping an eye out for the positive, especially in the busiest times at work!
 Of course, praise can help build motivation and reinforce what a person is doing.

 So, overall, do I recommend this book?
-Well, now that you have this handy summary, you essentially have the main take-aways minus the silly story.
+No. But, now that you have this handy summary, you essentially have the main take-aways minus the silly story.
 You’re welcome.